solidfire/solidfire-cli/README.md

 --volumeid

 The ID of the volume to clone.

 --name

 The name for the newly-created volume.

 --newaccountid

-AccountID for the owner of the new volume.If unspecified, the AccountID of the owner of the volume being cloned is used.
+AccountID for the owner of the new volume.
+If unspecified, the AccountID of the owner of the volume being cloned is used.

 --newsize

-New size of the volume, in bytes.May be greater or less than the size of the volume being cloned.If unspecified, the clone's volume size will be the same as the source volume.Size is rounded up to the nearest 1 MiB.
+New size of the volume, in bytes.
+May be greater or less than the size of the volume being cloned.
+If unspecified, the clone's volume size will be the same as the source volume.
+Size is rounded up to the nearest 1 MiB.

 --access

-Access settings for the new volume.readOnly: Only read operations are allowed.readWrite: Reads and writes are allowed.locked: No reads or writes are allowed.replicationTarget: Identify a volume as the target volume for a paired set of volumes.
-If the volume is not paired, the access status is locked.If unspecified, the access settings of the clone will be the same as the source.
+Access settings for the new volume. readOnly: Only read operations are allowed. readWrite: Reads and writes are allowed. locked: No reads or writes are allowed. replicationTarget: Identify a volume as the target volume for a paired set of volumes.
+If the volume is not paired, the access status is locked.
+If unspecified, the access settings of the clone will be the same as the source.

 --snapshotid

-ID of the snapshot to use as the source of the clone.If unspecified, the clone will be created with a snapshot of the active volume.
+ID of the snapshot to use as the source of the clone.
+If unspecified, the clone will be created with a snapshot of the active volume.

 --attributes

 List of Name/Value pairs in JSON object format.

 #### modify ####
 Command: